Multistage Utility Preference Robust Optimization: Introduction

-Armbruster and Delage \cite{AmD15} take a different approach to handle the issue.
-Instead of trying to find an approximate von Neumann and Morgenstern's utility function, they use the available information of the DM's preferences such as preferring certain lotteries over other lotteries, being risk averse over gains and risk taking over losses and prudent to construct an ambiguity set of plausible utility functions and then base the optimal decision on the worst-case utility function from the ambiguity set.
-The approach is called preference robust optimization (PRO) as it follows the general philosophy of robust optimization.
-Hu and Mehrotra \cite{HuM15} also take a PRO approach to tackle the ambiguity of the true utility function but in a slightly different manner.
+Armbruster and Delage \cite{AmD15} { argue that the interpolation approach has some drawbacks because not only it is often difficult to identify a non-parametric utility function purely based on the DM's preferences over pairwise comparison lotteries but also it could be risky to use a single approximate utility function without considering other plausible ones nearby.
+Consequently, they propose an alternative approach, that is,} instead of trying to find { a single} approximate von Neumann and Morgenstern's utility function, they { propose to} use available information of the DM's preferences such as preferring certain lotteries over other lotteries, being risk averse over gains and risk taking over losses to construct an ambiguity set of plausible utility functions and then base the optimal decision on the worst-case utility function from the ambiguity set.
+The approach is called preference robust optimization (PRO) as it follows the general philosophy of robust optimization. { In the case that the ambiguity set is constructed through pairwise comparisons, the PRO model may be viewed as an extension of the well-known stochastic programs with stochastic dominance constraints (Dentcheva and Ruszczy\'nski \cite{DeR03}). } Hu and Mehrotra \cite{HuM15} also take a PRO approach to tackle the ambiguity of the true utility function but in a slightly different manner.
 They consider a probabilistic representation of the class of increasing concave utility functions by confining them to a compact interval and scaling them to being bounded by $1$.
 In doing so, they propose a moment-type framework for constructing the ambiguity set of the DM's utility functions which covers a number of important approaches such as the certainty equivalent and pairwise comparison.